JustinLove/applied_power/README.md

 - Energy Supply/Metal Supply: do you have enough energy for the metal you have
 - Energy Demand/Build Power: what you target the supply ratio to

+### Energy Spending/Metal Spending

+This has become a rather dense display.
+The number represents the title: the ratio of energy per metal spending.

+The background represents three numbers

+- Energy Spending/Metal Spending (number displayed): red line.
+Might be hidden by white line
+- Energy Demand/Build Power: white line
+- Energy Supply/Metal Supply: solid color

+The scale is max of the three values; if the solid color is full, your ratio is good.
+If it starts to fall, your energy supply is falling behind your available metal or spending.
+A healthy economy has the white line and solid color near the top of the box.
+If the red line appears, you are wasting energy because of a metal shortage.

 ## Notable Missing Features

 Does not account for shared economy.